executablebooks/MyST-Parser/docs/using/syntax-optional.md

 {{ env.docname | upper }}
 {{ "a" + "b" }}

-You can also change the delimiter if necessary, for example setting iun the `conf.py`:
+You can also change the delimiter if necessary, for example setting in the `conf.py`:

 ```python
 myst_sub_delimiters = ["|", "|"]